moul/docker-protobuf/README.md

 ```

 ## Image Size
-The current image is about ~130mb and one layer.
+The current image is <200mb and one layer.
 Most the space is spent on Go tools.
 All the binaries are UPX'ed.
 Including the Swift stdlib.